precice/precice.github.io/pages/docs/installation/installation-overview.md

 **macOS**

 The recommended way is to use [Homebrew](https://brew.sh/) to install the preCICE dependencies and then [compile preCICE from source](installation-source-preparation.html).
-You can also compile preCICE using Spack on macOS, but this is considered experimental at the moment.
+You can alternatively [build preCICE using Spack](https://precice.org/installation-spack.html).

 **Microsoft Windows**